 “This recognition positions North Memorial as one of the leading hospitals in the nation for cardiac care and the only hospital in the state of Minnesota with Chest Pain Center (COC) with Primary PCI and Heart Failure accreditations,” said J. Kevin Croston, MD, CEO North Memorial Health Care.
-“This accreditation is recognition of the emphasis we put on helping our customers achieve their best health as well as the hard work our team members perform on a daily basis.”
+“This accreditation is recognition of the emphasis we put on helping our patients achieve their best health as well as the hard work our team members perform on a daily basis.”

 Heart Failure is a leading cause of morbidity and mortality in the United States.
 Approximately 5 million adult Americans have heart failure and that number is rapidly increasing as our population ages.
-In addition, heart failure customers account for 12 to 15 million physician’s office visits per year, 6.5 million hospital days, and a cost of over $21 billion per year.
+In addition, heart failure patients account for 12 to 15 million physician’s office visits per year, 6.5 million hospital days, and a cost of over $21 billion per year.

 By achieving SCPC’s Heart Failure Accreditation status, North Memorial Health Care demonstrates expertise in the following areas: